ScryEngineering/scrygroup.com/content/tutorial-pages/2019-07-29/dropping-into-python-interactive-shells.md

 embed an IPython shell into your script.

 ## Other debugging tools

-There's a variety of situations in which a debugging via dropping into a local interactive shell might not be possible, for example on a headless system you won't be able to SSH in and drop into such a shell.
-If you are working with tools like [Celery](http://www.celeryproject.org/) where the worker processes aren't local you might find
-[python-remote-pdb](https://github.com/ionelmc/python-remote-pdb), a remote debugger equivalent of PDB useful.

 If you have some other situation you may find the list of suggestions over on the Python.org wiki useful: <https://wiki.python.org/moin/PythonDebuggingTools>